-The Florida AFL-CIO represents approximately 500 local labor unions and labor councils, representing over a million workers, retirees, and their families in Florida.
+The Florida AFL-CIO represents over 500 local labor unions, 10 councils, and over one million union members, retirees, and their families in the state.

 We are construction workers, health care professionals, classroom teachers, agricultural workers, hotel and restaurant employees, transportation workers, firefighters, law enforcement and correctional officers.
 Wherever people work in Florida, across a broad range of trades and professions, you will find our members.